bobby3605/remote-bootselect/README.md

 # Quickstart
 ## Server
+Pull the server container and run it:
 ```
 docker pull bobby3605/remote-bootselect
 ```
-Copy docker-compose.yml
+Copy docker-compose.yml.\
-Edit the environment variables for the interface and MQTT info Run the container as root
+Edit the environment variables for the interface and MQTT info.\
+Run the container as root:
 ```
 sudo docker compose up -d
 ```